tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 $$
 where $C(S, T)$ is the price of the option as a function of today's stock price of the underlying, $S$, with time to maturity$T$, $r_f$ is the risk-free interest rate, and $\sigma$ is the volatility of the underlying stock return. $\Phi$ is the cumulative distribution function of a standard normal random variable.

-The Black-Scholes equation provides a way to compute the arbitrage-free price of a call option once the parameters $S, K, r_f, T$ and $\sigma$ are specified (arguably, all parameters are easy to specify except for $\sigma$ which has to be estimated).
+The Black-Scholes equation provides a way to compute the arbitrage-free price of a call option once the parameters $S, K, r_f, T$, and $\sigma$ are specified (arguably, all parameters are easy to specify except for $\sigma$ which has to be estimated).
 A simple R function allows computing the price as we do below.

 ```r